The 2026 BCSD Film Festival is finally here!

 -

-All student filmmakers will receive a free VIP pass good for both screenings!
 We can’t wait to see you for another exciting red carpet event and celebration of student creativity!

 -